enocom/gopher-reading-list/README.md

 entries.

 Go is growing fast and so are the number of blog posts about it.
-If an interested reader sees a glaring omission, please open a pull request with your suggestion of what to add as well as what post to remove from the list.
+If an interested reader sees a glaring omission, please open a pull request.
+Include your suggestion of what to add and what to remove to keep the list at its fixed length.

 ## Start Here